 The answer to this question assumes that you’re replacing the motherboard you had originally with an upgrade.
 If you are building a new PC from scratch, your case will be empty, and many of our tips here would not apply to you.

-However, you need to make some preparations if your goal is to be a motherboard replacement as part of an upgrade to an existing system.
+However, you must make some preparations if your goal is to be a motherboard replacement as part of an upgrade to an existing system.
 We will give you the basic, important steps you should take before you do anything about taking the current board out of the casing.

 2. Power the computer off completely before opening up the case.
-It may be best to unplug the power supply unit itself after doing this step, too.
+It may also be best to unplug the power supply unit after this step.

 3. From here, you can lay the casing on its side carefully.
-In most setups, you’ll have the right side of the case facing up toward you, assuming that you’re looking at the case from the rear while it is in its usual position.
+In most setups, the right side of the case faces up toward you, assuming you’re looking at the case from the rear while it is in its usual position.

 4. Now it is time to disconnect the internal hardware.
 Examples here include fans, cooling systems, and RAM.
-Place these items somewhere carefully, making sure that they have a clean space that is entirely free of static.
+Place these items somewhere carefully, ensuring a clean space entirely free of static.

 5. Unplug the power cables and use a screwdriver to loosen the motherboard from its mount.

-6. Remove the old board so that you can insert the new one.
+6. Remove the old board to insert the new one.

 What Do I Need To Do After Installing a New Motherboard?

 For this section, we will assume that you’ve managed to mount the new motherboard in the case and secure it well.
-Once you have this done, you can start doing the checks to make sure that your computer will run well.
+Once done, you can start doing the checks to ensure your computer runs well.

 1. It isn’t uncommon for many users who want to swap boards to do a clean install of their operating systems.

 2. If you do not want a clean install, you can install the current one that uses all your settings from a backup.
-You may need to run a system repair function to get this version of the OS running smoothly, however.
+However, you may need to run a system repair function to get this OS version running smoothly.

-3. Should you use multiple drives, make sure you mount them with the same letters they already used before.
+3. If you use multiple drives, mount them with the same letters they already used before.

-4. You may need to upgrade your power supply if you are also installing newer parts that require more energy.
+4. You may need to upgrade your power supply if you install newer parts requiring more energy.

 Do I Need To Reformat the Drive When Upgrading a Motherboard?